 Extraordinary Minister of Holy Communion:

-When the size of the congregation or the incapacity of the Bishop, Priest, or Deacon requires it, the celebrant may be assisted by another clergy. if such ordinary ministers of Holy Communion are not present, "the priest may call upon extraordinary ministers to assist him, i.e., duly instituted acolytes or even other faithful who have been deputed for this purpose" (GIRM 162, USCCB).
+When the size of the congregation or the incapacity of the Bishop, Priest, or Deacon requires it, the celebrant may be assisted by another clergy.
+If such ordinary ministers of Holy Communion are not present, "the priest may call upon extraordinary ministers to assist him, i.e., duly instituted acolytes or even other faithful who have been deputed for this purpose" (GIRM 162, USCCB).
 All ministers of Holy Communion must show the greatest reverence for the Most Holy Eucharist through their demeanor, their attire, and the manner in which they handle the Blessed Sacrament.
 They may also administer Holy Communion to the Sick and Home bound if required and approved by the Pastor.

 The lector is instituted to proclaim the readings from Sacred Scripture, with the exception of the Gospel.
 He may also announce the intentions (petitions) for the Universal Prayer and, in the absence of a psalmist, recite the Psalm between the readings (GIRM 99).

 It is the psalmist's place to sing the Psalm or other biblical canticle to be found between the readings (GIRM 102).
+Please contact our Music Department.

 The sacristan diligently arranges the liturgical books, the vestments, and other items to prepare the Church for the Holy Sacrifice of the Mass, helps the Liturgy Director with the aesthetic environment of the Church, and oversees the other Lay Ministers participating in the liturgy (GIRM 105a).
 The sacristan is also a commissioned Extraordinary Minister of Holy Communion and is typically an adult aged 18+ (however, mature teenagers may also be welcomed on a case by case basis).